 |Mir Chaqmaq Mosque-Tile Work|

-The mosque is built of mud brick finished with white washed with plaster, along the traditional Iranian four-iwan structure around a square courtyard with no minarets.
+The mosque is built of mud brick finished with whitewashed with plaster, along with the traditional Iranian four-iwan structure around a square courtyard with no minarets.
 The stepped screens of the qibla (direction towards Mecca, and hence Muslim prayers) and the tunnel-vaulted bays of the court's internal facades appear to dominate the court's modest proportions.
 The great central dome, the primary iwan, and the qibla screen, together form the major architectural feature of the complex.
-Aesthetic traditions from the Masjid-i Jami and the Masjid of Pir Husayn Damghani of Yazd are continued in this masjid, with the use of niches, windows and galleries to relieve the visually dominant supporting members of the dome and iwan.
+Aesthetic traditions from the Masjid-i Jami and the Masjid of Pir Husayn Damghani of Yazd are continued in this masjid, with the use of niches, windows, and galleries to relieve the visually dominant supporting members of the dome and iwan.
 The central mihrab consists of marble with decorative mosaic tile borders and Quranic inscriptions.
-The celebrated portal is ornamented with masterfully executed stucco and calligraphic friezes in Naskh and Thulth scripts, one of which reveals details of the institution's Waqf or endowment.
-Panels of faience mosaic or glazed tile mosaic in blue, yellow, white and black colors are interspersed within patterned
+The celebrated portal is ornamented with masterfully executed stucco and calligraphic friezes in Naskh and Thuluth scripts, one of which reveals details of the institution's Waqf or endowment.
+Panels of faience mosaic or glazed tile mosaic in blue, yellow, white, and black colors are interspersed within patterned

 brickwork facades, as is typical of early Timurid decorative art.
 The slightly pyramidical dome springs from large squinches in a two-tiered circular drum, embellished with bands of mosaic tile inscriptions in Kufic script.
 Unlike other Timurid works, the mosque does not feature complex decorative vaults.
 However, the brilliance of its outer dome's lotus petal gores in turquoise blue tile work defines Yazd's skyline with the similar dome of the Masjid-i-Jami.

 The mosque influences subsequent Islamic architecture of central Iran with its introduction of a shorter iwan covered with a cloister vault.
 The mosque also features a novel innovation in incorporating a wind tower within the mihrab, a feature later seen in the Masjid-i Sar-i Rik of Yazd.
-The mosque today is identified with a later nineteenth century addition to the complex, the Takieh-ye Mir Chaqmaq.
+The mosque today is identified with a later nineteenth-century addition to the complex, the Takieh-ye Mir Chaqmaq.
 The site has in recent times been the focus of intense conservation efforts and public concern to revive the historic complex and the adjacent Haji Qanbar bazaar.